 External roles and responsibilities

-Max Crispin is Professor of Glycobiology at the University of Southampton.
+Max Crispin is Director of the Institute for Life Sciences and Professor of Glycobiology at the University of Southampton.
 Max read Biochemistry at Oriel as an undergraduate and, after doctoral studies at Oxford and Scripps Research, went on to run the Glycoprotein Therapeutics Laboratory within Oxford’s Department of Biochemistry.
 At Oriel College, he held a variety of roles including as a Tutorial Fellow in Biochemistry, Against Breast Cancer Senior Research Fellow, Senior Dean, and is currently a Supernumerary Fellow.
 He has also been a Lecturer in Biochemistry at Corpus Christi College.

 Max’s laboratory currently operates at the nexus of glycoprotein engineering and glycan analytics and is mainly focussed on the design of antibody therapeutics against breast cancer and in supporting the development of vaccine candidates against viral pathogens, especially HIV.